How Do I Know If I Have Meningitis?

 Why Choose Ross Feller Casey?

-If you’ve suffered from meningitis due to medical malpractice, then the team at Ross Feller Casey may be able to help.
-We have highly skilled, Ivy League-trained doctors right on staff, so we understand how difficult it can be to recover from meningitis fully.
+If you’ve suffered from bacterial or fungal meningitis (or any other type) due to medical malpractice, the team at Ross Feller Casey may be able to help.
+We have highly skilled, Ivy League-trained doctors on staff, so we understand how difficult it can be to fully recover from meningitis.

 Disclaimer: Ross Feller Casey, LLP provides legal advice only after an attorney-client relationship is formed.
 Our website is an introduction to the firm and does not create a relationship between our attorneys and clients.
 An attorney-client relationship is formed only after a written agreement is signed by the client and the firm.
 Because every case is unique, the description of awards and summary of cases successfully handled are not intended to imply or guarantee that same success in other cases.
 Ross Feller Casey, LLP represents catastrophically injured persons and their families in injury and wrongful death cases, providing legal representation in Pennsylvania and New Jersey.